|Academic Profile |

 Associate Provost (Graduate Education and Lifelong Learning), President's Office

 Phone: (+65)6790 4845

 - BSc University of New England 1986

-Swee Chuan’s research interests are in fibre optic sensors, biomedical engineering and biophotonics.
-Over the years, he has published more than 130 refereed journal papers and has filed 34 patents in fibre optic sensors, biomedical engineering and biophotonics.
-In Dec 2000, he pioneered a start-up company that manufactures fibre optic sensors which provides sensing solutions for civil and geotechnical applications.
-Dr. Tjin is also recognized by his peers for his effective communication skills and was awarded the College of Engineering Teaching Excellence Award and EEE Teaching Excellence Award in 2005 and 2012 respectively.
+Professor Tjin’s research interests are in fibre optic sensors, biomedical engineering and biophotonics.
+Over the years, he has published more than 300 refereed journal papers and conference papers, and has filed 40 patents in fibre optic sensors, biomedical engineering and biophotonics.
+To date, he has received more than $28M external research grants as principle investigator, and in Dec 2000, he pioneered a start-up company that manufactures fibre optic sensors which provides sensing solutions for civil and geotechnical applications.
+More recently, he started another company with a colleague using the fibre optic technology for monitoring contaminants in water, that he had developed in his lab.
+Professor Tjin is also recognized by his peers for his effective communication skills and was awarded the College of Engineering Teaching Excellence Award and EEE Teaching Excellence Award in 2005 and 2012 respectively.